ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 	.catch( ... );
 ```

-Then, update the classes in the style sheet so the content corresponds to the UI of the editor.
+Then, update the classes in the stylesheet so the content corresponds to the UI of the editor.
 It is recommended for the UI buttons and the actual highlights in the text to share the same colors.

 ```css
 .marker-green {